This webpage was last updated on June 8, 2021.

 - Penalties: Violation of the COVID-19 Leave provision (D.C.
 Code § 32-502.01) could result in a civil penalty of $1000 per offense in addition to any damages outlined in D.C.
 Code § 32-509.

 - Effective Dates: CSEA was signed by the Mayor on May 27, 2020, with retroactive coverage from March 11, 2020.
-The law is, therefore, effective as of March 11, 2020, and is currently set to expire once the declared public health emergency ends or no later than May 22, 2021.
+The law is, therefore, effective as of March 11, 2020, and is currently set to expire once the declared public health emergency ends or approximately September 30, 2021.

 - “COVID-19 Public Health Emergency” means Mayor’s declarations of emergencies under MO 2020-045, MO 2020-046 and any extensions thereof.